informalsystems/quint/doc/tntc.md

 ```

 This command does the full cycle of parsing, resolving names, type checking,
-flatting modules, etc. After doing all that, it outputs the module in the
+flattening modules, etc. After doing all that, it outputs the module in the
-[Apalache JSON] format.
+[Apalache JSON][] format.
 Unless the option `--out` is specified, the formatted
 specification is written on the standard output.

 **Option `--out`**.
 The optional parameter `--out` specifies the name of